 While the build up of heat impairs its video performance, the EOS R5’s performance as a stills camera is outstanding.
 You can’t fail to be impressed by its attractive images, faithful colour and the way it focuses and controls noise when more is asked of it in low light.
 The only area where DSLRs really still hold an advantage is battery life.
 With the EOS R5 being power hungry, especially when shooting high-resolution video or continuous bursts, users will want to carry a few spares, buy the BG-R10 battery grip (£419) or get into the habit of topping up power on the go via USB.
 You’ll need a power bank with a power delivery lead and at least 20W power output to charge the camera and 65W to charge and run the camera at the same time.

 Canon EOS R5: Image Quality

 Those curious to know more about the camera’s crop modes will find five settings in the menu that can be assigned to a custom button for instant access.
 As well as recording stunningly detailed 45MP (8192×5464 pixel) images, which equates to a 27x18in or 69x46cm print at a critically sharp 300ppi output resolution, there’s a 1.6x crop setting for those who’d like to gain greater reach from their lenses at a reduced 17MP (5088×3392 pixel) resolution.
 Other crop modes include 1:1 (5456×5456 pixel), 4:3 (7280×5464 pixel) and 16:9 (8192×4608 pixel), outputting 30MP, 40MP and 38MP files respectively.

-With Adobe yet to support the EOS R5’s raw files at the time of testing, I converted my raw images using Adobe DNG Converter v12.4 beta.
 Editing a few underexposed landscape raw files where I’d exposed for the sky to preserve highlight detail revealed that users can put a huge amount of faith in the camera’s dynamic range.
 The sensor offers quite remarkable leverage when it comes to recovering shadow detail, which is best illustrated by the processed image of Beachy Head below.